How to redeem Avios for First Class flights with British Airways

 Links on Head for Points may support the site by paying a commission.
 See here for all partner links.

-We did not include First Class Avios redemptions in that article because of the different way that Avios redemptions in British Airways First are now priced.
-In some cases you need fewer Avios than in Business, albeit with far higher taxes.
+We do not include First Class Avios redemptions on that list because of the different way that Avios redemptions in British Airways First are priced.

-Instead, we have put together this article which looks exclusively at how to book British Airways First Class flights with Avios.
+We have put together this article which looks at how to book British Airways First Class flights with Avios.

 Where does British Airways fly its First Class cabin?